-Condoms and condom wrappers are all to commonly flushed, and whilst it’s fantastic you are having safe sex, do your really want your whole street to find out when the plumber has to come unclog the plumbing in your street because you flushed a condom?
+Condoms and condom wrappers are all to commonly flushed, and whilst it's good you are having safe sex, do you really want your whole street to find out when the plumber has to come unclog the plumbing in your street because you flushed a condom?
 Just dispose of them safely and discreetly in the bin.

 People flush diapers, those huge chunks of non-biodegradable super absorbent smelly goodness.
 But diapers clog pipes, Big time!
 Even disposable diapers are not meant to be flushed.